Match (DC Comics): Infinite Frontier

 Following the events of Dark Nights: Death Metal, Match returns to mainstream continuity as a member of the Suicide Squad.
 Believing himself to be the real Superboy, he eventually encounters Superboy and battles him.
-Afterwards, Match's squad mate Nocturna shows Match Agenda's underground lab, which contains dozens of Superboy clones.
+Afterwards, Match's squad mate Nocturna shows Match the Agenda's underground lab, which contains dozens of Superboy clones.
 Match is shaken by this revelation, but continues to work with the Suicide Squad.
 Additionally, he is given medication that enables him to speak normally while leaving his appearance unaltered.

 Powers and abilities

 Match have superpowers similar to Superboy, but with greater control.
 They include personal telekinesis, which can mimic Kryptonian powers and could be used to disassemble machinery.
 He can also vibrate his vocal cords to speak at different frequencies, which he demonstrated while secretly communicating with Bolt.

 Other versions

 Match appears in Tiny Titans #25.